Postage stamps of Ireland: Forerunners

 In stamp collecting circles, the word forerunner usually describes a postage stamp used during the time period before a region or territory issues stamps of its own.
 However, in Irish reference books, such as Handbook of Irish Philately, the term forerunners usually refers to political and propaganda labels.
 These often resemble stamps, but few of them were used on Irish mail and they had no legal standing for mail in Ireland.
-Four values, 1c, 3c, 24c (deep-green), and 24c (mauve-purple) were produced in New York by the Irish veterans of the US Civil War and are known as the 1865–67 Fenian issue.
+Four values, 1c, 3c, 24c (deep-green), and 24c (mauve-purple) were produced in New York by the Irish veterans of the US Civil War and are known as the 1865–1867 Fenian issue.
 The 1893 colonial design are unofficial essays and are classed as bogus.

 Between 1907 and 1916, Sinn Féin, one of the nationalist organisations of the time, issued propaganda labels symbolising Irish nationhood.
 Their use as stamps was forbidden by Post Office regulations.
 The first design was a Celtic Cross, similar to one later adopted for two definitive stamps of 1923, and the second depicts a female figure and harp in an oval frame.
 In 1912, labels inscribed "Imperial Union" appeared, with a design of a larger harp and female figure.
 These labels, expressing unionist sentiments, are believed to have been printed in Manchester as a counter to the Sinn Féin labels.
-After the Home Rule Bill for Ireland was passed in parliament, an Irish Republican body issued labels in 1916 with the portraits of three nationalist heroes known as The Manchester Martyrs against an Irish tricolour background.
+After the Home Rule Bill for Ireland was passed in the Imperial Parliament at Westminster, an Irish Republican body issued labels in 1916 with the portraits of three nationalist heroes known as The Manchester Martyrs against an Irish tricolour background.
 Forgeries of these labels are common.
 Following the Easter Rising of 1916, American sympathisers printed eight ERIE PUIST labels showing portraits of seven prominent leaders and a harp and shamrock label.
 The misspelling ERIE for ÉIRE could have been because of hasty preparation.

-The Irish Republican Army, that controlled much of the southern part of the country during the Irish civil war, issued a 1d, 2d and 6d label, mainly because of a stamp shortage.
+The Irish Republican Army (IRA), that controlled much of the southern part of the country during the Irish Civil War, issued a 1d, 2d and 6d label, mainly because of a stamp shortage.
 These were printed in Cork and were to be put on sale in August 1922, but in the meantime the Irish Free State army landed near Cork and the IRA set fire to their own barracks before they retreated from Cork, destroying most of the labels.

 Essays

-The Postmaster General of the Irish Free State issued an invitation to firms in Dublin and London on 1 February 1922 for the submission of designs for a permanent definitive stamp issue, and by March several designs had been submitted.
+The Postmaster General of the Irish Free State issued an invitation to firms in Dublin and London on 1 February 1922 for the submission of designs for a permanent definitive stamp issue,and by March several designs had been submitted.
 The following companies and printers provided essays: Dollard Printing House Ltd., Hely Ltd., Perkins Bacon & Co., and O'Loughlin, Murphy & Boland.